tandica/rhcsa/3-essential-file-mgmt-tools/notes.md

 8. `rm symlink` removed the symbolic link to a directory.
     - *Ex:* `rm mylink` removed only the symbolic link to a directory, not the original file or didectory it points to.

-9. `tar -czvf /tmp/etchome.tgz /etc /home`
+9. `tar -czvf /tmp/etchome.tgz /etc /home` creates a compressed archive of /etc and /home and writes it to /tmp/etchome.tgz.

+10. `tar -xvf /tmp/etchome.tgz -C /etc/passwd` extracts the /etc/passwd directory from the archive.